 Lead Organisation Barnsley Premier Leisure Company, Bassetlaw District Council, Nottinghamshire County Council Existing Provision There are 6 sites in Bassetlaw that provide swimming facilities, all of which are available to the public.
 However, some have a charge, whilst others do not.
 Some swimming pools also have a limited accessibility for the public.
-Known/Planned Provision Opportunities are being explored for an additional pool site in Worksop Town Centre.
-Key Issues for Bassetlaw Awaiting update through the Council's Built Facilities Study 2021 Key Issues for the Bassetlaw Plan Awaiting update through the Council's Built Facilities Study 2021 Sources of Funding Private fundingBassetlaw District CouncilBarnsley Premier Leisure companySport England Evidence - Bassetlaw Built Sports Facilities Study 20219
+Supply and demand of swimming provision is currently in balance across Bassetlaw.
+This is dependent on access to all current pools, which must be protected to maintain this balance Known/Planned Provision Opportunities are being explored for an additional pool site in Worksop Town Centre.
+Key Issues for Bassetlaw - The main Council provision at Workshop and Retford are good quality swimming pools but are at capacity.
+Whilst Bassetlaw provision is currently sufficient to meet the demand for swimming from Bassetlaw residents, the two main swimming pool sites at Retford and Worksop are very busy sites at peak times.
+Key Issues for the Bassetlaw Plan Consider the feasibility of providing a teaching pool in the Worksop area.
+Consider the feasibility of upgrading or replacing Bircotes Leisure Centre.
+Sources of Funding - Private funding

+Lead Organisation Barnsley Premier Leisure Company, Bassetlaw District Council, Nottinghamshire County Council Bassetlaw District Council Barnsley Premier Leisure company Sport England Evidence - Bassetlaw Built Sports Facilities Study 2021